Stories from Humanity

 This work aims to engage audiences in solutions, greater research and cooperation.

-Given the shock and ongoing repercussions of the global pandemic caused by Covid 19, the Global Health Security project has never been more important.
+Given the shock and ongoing repercussions of both the invasion of Ukraine and the pandemic caused by Covid 19, the Global Health Security project has never been more important.

 In conjunction the the Telegraph Media Group I continue to travel extensively, reporting on health as an instrument in broader geopolitical issues, including: